 Consider your makeup and the tools you use to apply it.
 Precautions need to be taken to ensure proper hygiene and peak performance.
-In fact, these tips should be used even when there are not extra health concerns driven by COVID-19.

 Old makeup brushes that are not stored properly or cleaned regularly don’t perform well and can harbor harmful bacteria.
 We went to Rick DiCecca, creative director of makeup design for the Artistry™ beauty brand, to get his expert advice on makeup hygiene.